 CBD, on the other hand, is an antagonist.
 That means it acts as a sort of buffer to naturally inhibit agonists such as THC.
 Rather than directly interacting with the CB1 and CB2 receptors of the ECS, CBD encourages the production of more endocannabinoids.
 It also acts to slow the breakdown of these cannabinoids so the body can use them for longer periods of time.

-When the ratio between CBD and THC is well-balanced (CBD outweighs THC), even a CBD product with minimal amounts of THC in it won’t have an intoxicating effect.
+When the ratio between CBD and THC is well-balanced (with CBD outweighs THC), even a CBD product with minimal amounts of THC in it won’t have an intoxicating effect.
 It is hypothesized that CBD may be a great option for those searching for relief from central nervous system and peripheral disorders due to its antagonist nature.

 How CBD is Extracted